 - Understand sentiment: Sentiment analysis helps HR to spot concerns early.
 A steady decline suggests a management issue.
 Understanding how teams feel, and what drives that, is an important part of engagement.
 So slipping results need investigation early.
 And perhaps indicate a manager who needs help in the hybrid world.

 But it isn’t just about spotting the signs.
 Bad managers won’t improve on their own.
 You’ll need to coach those poor managers to improve their skills.

 3 ways HR can coach bad managers to be better

 Not all managers know they’re bad.
 And most have feelings that can get hurt.
-So coaching bad managers takes tact.
+So coaching bad managers takes tact, and is part of your role.
 Start with the engagement and performance insights data you’ve gathered.
 This will show them the type of data available to them to be able to be a better manager.

 Coach bad managers to build better relationships